jerryzhong08/MergeSortLargeFile/README.md

 ```
 The command line argument indicates the corresponding generated file to sort.

+The sorted temparory file are saved to MergeSortLargeFile/data/temp.

-The sorted file is saved to MergeSortLargeFile/data/output.
+The final sorted file is saved to MergeSortLargeFile/data/output.

 ## 1.3.
 Test sorting result
 The testing will check:

-1. The original file and sorted file contains the same number of lines.
+1. The original file and sorted file contain the same number of lines.
 2. All lines from the original file are present in the sorted file.
 3. All lines in the sorted files appear in ascending order.